gaetawoo/djmmc/content/books/_index.md

 title: Books by DJTennessee
 date: 2017-08-15T21:33:37-05:00
 author: DJTennessee
-summary: "These are the books I've written about adventuring in Minecraft.
-I had a lot of fun writing them so I hope you enjoy them!"
+summary: "Here are the books I've written about.
+They are fun Minecraft adventures and I hope you enjoy them!"
 slug:
 draft: false
 ---